 The 2020 edition of the festival, unfortunately, had to be postponed due to the pandemic but will be back 25-28 March 2021.
 Sign up to Beat Hotel’s mailing list here to be notified when there is more news about the 2021 festival.

-Some more general Marrakech tips will be coming soon in a separate post… and if this hasn’t quenched your festival wanderlust just yet then you can find more festivals around the world here! xx
+Some more general Marrakech tips will be coming soon in a separate post… and if this hasn’t quenched your festival wanderlust just yet then you can find a guide to the Best Music Festivals in Africa here! xx

 Pin this post for later…